Merwin-Rebello/50days-Hchallenge/README.md

 DAY8 = To find the perfect square and also the square root of the given number.

 DAY9 = Convert integer to roman number.

+DAY10 = Given an integer check if it is the power of two.